List of Akame ga Kill! characters: The Emperor (Makoto)

 The Emperor (皇帝, Kōtei) is a young boy who wishes to lead his people to a bright future.
 But his naive nature and inexperience resulted in him serving as nothing more but as a figurehead under Honest's manipulation, unaware that prime minister murdered both of his parents.
 As the sole survivor of the Imperial bloodline, the Emperor is the only person capable of operating the Imperial Arm known as "Imperial Guardian: Shikoutazer" (帝都守護　シコウテイザー, Teito Shugo: Shikouteizā), which is a giant 500-meter tall suit of armor boasted to be the most powerful of the Teigu and can fire energy beams that can obliterate entire armies with a single volley.
 But what the Emperor did not know was that Honest had Dorothea alchemically modify Shikoutazer with a trump card only he can activate on command or as a deadman's switch: Purge Mode.
 In Purge Mode, Shikoutazer's armor breaks off to reveal its monstrous appearance while the emperor's mind is warped with bloodlust.
-He is defeated by Tatsumi, who brings forth the full power of Incursio to destroy Shikoutazer at the cost of his human form.
+He is defeated by Tatsumi, who brings forth the full power of Incursio to destroy Shikoutazer.
 In the aftermath of the siege, after asking Najenda to rebuild their nation, the Emperor relents himself to be publicly executed.